 The plot is basic at best, but the writers knew this.
 As a group of twentysomethings make their way to an isolated cabin in the snow topped mountains one of them comments how this is exactly how most horror films begin.
 Soon after, when a stranger randomly delivers the back story concerning the evil lurking in the hills, there’s no excuse provided for such an unlikely moment, it just is.

 The cast put in decent if unremarkable performances.
-Unfortunately, there’s a horrible lack of balance – the women are all pretty whilst the guys are unattractive (in terms of both personality and looks), so it’s pretty hard to believe that there’s any sexual tension brewing, despite the evidence.
+Unfortunately, there’s a horrible lack of balance – the women are all pretty whilst the guys are unattractive (in terms of both personality and looks), so it’s hard to believe that there’s any sexual tension brewing, despite the evidence.
 They do strike a perfect balance between realistic and comedic responses – the early section of the film is surprisingly scary – and the dialogue never skips a beat.